gatk-workflows/gatk4-cnn-variant-filter/README.md

 ### Purpose :
-This workflow takes an input CRAM/BAM to call variants with HaplotypeCaller then filters the calls with the CNNVariant neural net tool.
+This workflow takes an input CRAM/BAM to call variants with HaplotypeCaller then filters the calls with the CNNVariant neural net tool using the filtering model specified.

 The site-level scores are added to the `INFO` field of the VCF.
 The architecture arguments, `info_key` and `tensor_type` arguments MUST be in agreement (e.g. 2D models must have